-First, it's necessary to understand and choose an appropriate problem decomposition.
+It is necessary to first understand and choose an appropriate problem decomposition.
 Among the choices for problem decomposition are image-space, time-based, geometry-based, and depth-based.
-Each of these techniques involve understanding the desired output display configuration and configuring the set of image pipelines to produce those images.
+The application architecture might demand one particular decomposition, particularly if the application is to be modified to encompass an SSI/COW structure.
+In addition, each of these techniques involve understanding the possible output display configuration.